JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Past Perfect Continuous Tense.md

 Bu tense'i, Present Perfect Continuous Tense'in geçmiş hali gibi de düşünebiliriz.

-They have been waiting in the line for an hour.
-(Bir saattir sırada bekliyorlar.)
+They have been waiting in the line for an hour. *Bir saattir sırada bekliyorlar.*
-They had been waiting in the line for an hour.
-(Bir saatir sırada bekliyorlardı.)
+They had been waiting in the line for an hour. *Bir saatir sırada bekliyorlardı.*

-She has been studying Maths since the morning.
-(Sabahtan beri Matematik çalışmakta.)
+She has been studying Maths since the morning. *Sabahtan beri Matematik çalışmakta.*
-She had been studying Maths since the morning.
-(Sabahtan beri Matematik çalışmaktaydı.)
+She had been studying Maths since the morning. *Sabahtan beri Matematik çalışmaktaydı.*

-Have you been running?
-(Koşuyor musun?)
+Have you been running? *Koşuyor musun?*
-Had you been running?
-(Koşuyor muydun?)
+Had you been running? *Koşuyor muydun?*

 > [!WARNING] Past Perfect Continuous Tense, Past Continuous Tense'in aksine, devam eden ve tamamlanan süreçleri anlatır.
-Past Continuous Tense ise yarıda kesilen eylemlerden bahsederken kullanılır.
+Past Continuous Tense ise, genelde, yarıda kesilen eylemlerden bahsederken kullanılır.

-They had been waiting in the line for an hour.
+> They had been waiting in the line for an hour.
 (Bir saatir sırada bekiyorlardı.)
-They were waiting in the line for an hour.  **Olmaz çünkü bir şey oldu anlamı çıkar.**
+> ~~They were waiting in the line for an hour.~~ 🚫  *Pek güzel olmaz çünkü bir şey oldu anlamı çıkar.*
+>

-He was studying Maths.
-(Ben baktığımda, Matematik çalışıyordu.)
+> He was studying Maths. *Ben baktığımda, Matematik çalışıyordu.*
-He had been studying Maths.
-(Matematik çalışıyordu ama artık çalışmıyor.)
+> He had been studying Maths. *Matematik çalışıyordu ama artık çalışmıyor.*

 > [!EXAMPLE]
 > I had been cleaning the house all day.